- About Us

 Andrew Benson leads a program in theoretical ab initio modeling of the complex process of galaxy formation.
 The primary aim of this program is to develop the most advanced treatment of the diverse physics of galaxy formation, including gravitational interactions, black hole growth, star formation, and feedback.
 A key focus is to make a direct connection to observables through the construction of virtual galaxy surveys, images and spectral energy distributions using the advanced galaxy formation toolkit, Galacticus.
 This work is coupled to careful Bayesian modeling of observations to determine how current and future data will inform and test our theory of galaxy formation.
 The ultimate goal of Benson’s research is to make quantitative, testable predictions and to determine which observations are the most discriminating to test galaxy formation theories.

-Computational astrophysics at Carnegie benefits from a new 48-node cluster, eero.
-Each node has 12-core Intel Xeon 2.53GHz CPUs per node, 48Gb RAM per node, and 60Tb of disk space via NFS drive.
-In addition to these facilities, computational astrophysicists at Carnegie make use of national resources such as XSEDE.
+Computational astrophysics at Carnegie benefits from a new, dedicated 92-node cluster, mies.
+Each node has 16-core Intel Xeon 2.40GHz CPUs, 64GB RAM per node, fast Infiniband connections, and 330TB of disk space via NFS drive.
+Observatories scientists also have access to a shared 162-node cluster, memex, of which 40 nodes are dedicated for Observatories use, with 24-core Intel Xeon 2.50Gz CPUs, 128GB RAM per node, and 700 TB of total storage.
+In addition to these facilities, computational astrophysicists at Carnegie have access to make use of national resources such as XSEDE.